SynapticSage/CodeWeave/README.md

 - `--debug`: Enable debug logging.
 - `--include`: Comma-separated list of subfolders/patterns to focus on.
 - `--exclude`: Comma-separated list of file patterns to exclude.
 - `--excluded_dirs`: Comma-separated list of directories to exclude.
 Default is `docs,examples,tests,test,scripts,utils,benchmarks`.
+Note: Patterns listed here are automatically added to `--exclude` patterns, so you don't need to specify them in both places.
 - `--name_append`: Append this string to the output file name.
 - `--tree`: Prepend a file tree (generated via the 'tree' command) to the output file.
 Only works for local folders.
 The tree follows the same exclusion patterns specified by `--exclude` and `--excluded_dirs`.
 - `--tree_flags`: Flags to pass to the 'tree' command (e.g., '-a -L 2').
 If not provided, defaults will be used.